conmurphy/cloudcenter-clientlibrary-go/README.md

 *  __AddCloudAccountSync__: Client library will make an asynchronous call and wait until the task is complete.
 Once complete it will return either the newly created object or an error message.
 *  __AddCloudAccountAsync__: Client library will make an asynchronous call and will return the operationStatus of the call.
 The client library user will be required to monitor the operation status and once successful retrieve the newly created object.

+WARNING:

+These scripts are meant for educational/proof of concept purposes only.
+Any use of these scripts and tools is at your own risk.
+There is no guarantee that they have been through thorough testing in a comparable environment and we are not responsible for any damage or data loss incurred with their use.